 Contributing to a donor-advised fund may bring tax advantages, such as:

 · You may receive a tax deduction subject to your Adjusted Gross Income (AGI) limitations.

 · There is no capital gains tax for highly appreciated assets when sold inside the donor-advised fund.
 The invested assets have the potential to grow tax-free, which could increase the eventual grant that you can make from the fund at a later date.

 · Real estate gifts are valued at their current value, which may provide a bigger tax break if the property has appreciated, unlike similar donations to a private foundation that limit the deduction to the cost basis in the property.

 If you’re considering using a donor-advised fund but are uncertain about whether it could be right for you, a professional financial advisor may help you decide.

 Our firm is not a tax or legal advisor.

 Investment products and services are offered through Wells Fargo Advisors Financial Network, LLC (WFAFN), Member SIPC.
-[Practice Name] is a separate entity from WFAFN.
+Ascend Advisory Group is a separate entity from WFAFN.